eeshazro/amazon-wishlist-basic/docs/database-erd.md

 ## 🚀 Future Extensions

 ### Comments System
-The `wishlist_comment` table is ready for implementation:
+The comments system will be implemented by the new developer:
-- Comments are linked to specific items
+- Comments will be linked to specific items
 - Author information via external user service
 - Timestamps for ordering

 ### Advanced Permissions
-The `wishlist_access` table supports multiple roles:
+The `wishlist_access` table currently supports basic roles:
 - `owner`: Full control
 - `view_only`: Read-only access

-- `view_edit`: Can add/remove items
+Future roles to be added by the new developer:
-- `comment_only`: Can only comment
+- `edit`: Can add/remove items and comment

 ### Real-time Features
 Database is designed to support: